 • Do not swim beneath docks, floating rafts, and boats.

-• Never jump into water without looking to avoid landing on another swimmer and causing injury to you both.
+• Never jump into the water without looking to avoid landing on another swimmer and causing injury to you both.

 • Never dive into water of unknown depth – jump in feet first to avoid spinal injuries if you are not sure how deep the water might be.